pegahsafaie/online-shop/web/faq.md

                 - All discounted items sales are final.
                 - If you’d like another version of your item, please use the return label.
 Instructions are printed on its back.
-                - If your item is damaged or not functioning correctly, email us at info@planty.com, and we’ll refund you + send you a new one ASAP!
+                - If your item is damaged or not functioning correctly, email us at info@Likör Bar.com, and we’ll refund you + send you a new one ASAP!

           - question: How do you handle sensitive customer information?
             answer: >-
               [GDPR](https://media3.giphy.com/media/1FMaabePDEfgk/giphy.gif?cid=790b76115d1fc3ed7656643632f4131f&rid=giphy.gif), am I right?
 Make sure you’re as transparent as possible with your data handling process.
 Or, if you’re using Snipcart, just refer to [our ToS and DPA](http://bit.ly/2YJwlyt).
           - question: Rapid-fire questions
             answer: >-
-              Q: Why is this Planty theme so beautiful?
+              Q: Why is this Likör Bar theme so beautiful?
               <br />
               A: We hired our first designer a couple of months ago.
               <br /><br />